Viruses and Spyware

 contact their parent company online and download this new information.

-- They must scan your computer's hard drive regularly to check for viruses and spyware.
+- They must scan your system's hard drive regularly to check for viruses and spyware.

 - They should offer real time protection, an option to continually monitor

-aspects of your computer that are commonly targeted by viruses and spyware.
+aspects of your device that are commonly targeted by viruses and spyware.

-Antivirus software will cause conflicts if you have more than one
+Antivirus software may cause conflicts if you have more than one

-program or version installed on your computer.
-Antispyware programs do not conflict with each other.
+program or version installed.
+Antispyware programs typically do not conflict with each other.

 Verify that your programs are updating and scanning on a regular basis,